 Landstar sponsors an Internal Revenue Code section 401(k) defined contribution plan for the benefit of full-time employees who have completed one year of service.
 Eligible employees make voluntary contributions up to 16% of their base salary, subject to certain limitations.
 Landstar contributes an amount equal to 100% of the first 3% and 50% of the next 2% of such contributions, subject to certain limitations.

-In addition, one subsidiary, Landstar Ranger, Inc. ("Landstar Ranger"), makes contributions in accordance with a negotiated labor contract (generally based on the number of weeks worked) to union sponsored multi-employer defined benefit pension plans for the benefit of approximately 200 union drivers.
+Prior to the October 1, 2000 withdrawal (see note 2), Landstar Ranger made contributions in accordance with a negotiated labor contract (generally based on the number of weeks worked) to union sponsored multi-employer pension plans.